 Get designers’ takes on current trends in our online series Now or Never.

-Once considered aspirational, the price of standalone tubs have dropped and become an attainable luxury for many.
+Once considered aspirational, the price of standalone and hot tubs have dropped and become an attainable luxury for many.
 We asked two designers to weigh in, and both of them give standalone tubs a thumbs up.
-Get their tips on how to incorporate the elegant bathing basins into your bathroom, below.
+Before heading out to a hot tub store, you might want to first get their tips on how to incorporate the elegant bathing basins into your bathroom, below.